 When to Visit

 The Pennsylvania Room is open Tuesday through Saturday, excluding holidays.
-We are closed on Mondays, so please plan your visit accordingly.
+We are closed on Mondays.
+Please plan your visit accordingly.

 The room may also be closed as needed when the curator is attending meetings or events.
 If you are traveling a long distance to visit us, please call ahead to make sure that the room will be open and staffed.